Willow Wise Woman

 My Shamanic Work

 I have found in my work with clients that shamanic practices, such as soul retrievals and compassionate depossessions, are very effective in dealing with cases of PTSD (Post-Traumatic Stress Disorder), alcoholism/drug abuse, depression, anorexia and cutting.
 Adults and teens dealing with stress and anxiety have been significantly helped with the use of shamanic methods.
 People seeking assistance with their spiritual growth gain wisdom from their helping spirits during shamanic journeys.
+These helping spirits inform the client what is needed now for continued spiritual growth.
 It's a humbling experience to see my clients grow from these sacred experiences.